 For example, if selling baby clothes in the UK, select 'tax relief' for these items.

-Now there's a way to apply tax status and categories to all products at once, rather than editing them one by one.WooCommerce enables batch editing of all products or items in a specific category.
+Now there's a way to apply tax status and categories to all products at once, rather than editing them one by one.WooCommerce enables bulk editing of all products or items in a specific category.
 Items can also be updated in bulk based on product type and inventory status.

 Navigate to the Products page and check the first checkbox (located below the batch action) to select all products.